Ashland reports financial results1 for first quarter of fiscal year 2023 consistent with previous update

 - Cash flows used by operating activities of $29 million; ongoing free cash flow2 of negative $21 million

-/EIN News/ -- WILMINGTON, Del., Jan.
-31, 2023 (GLOBE NEWSWIRE) -- Ashland Inc. (NYSE: ASH) today announced financial results1 for the first quarter of fiscal year 2023, which ended December 31, 2022.
+WILMINGTON, Del., Jan.
+31, 2023 (GLOBE NEWSWIRE) -- Ashland Inc. ASH today announced financial results1 for the first quarter of fiscal year 2023, which ended December 31, 2022.
 The global additives and specialty ingredients company holds leadership positions in high-quality, consumer-focused markets including pharmaceuticals, personal care and architectural coatings.

 Sales were $525 million, up three percent versus the prior-year quarter.
 Sales on a constant-currency basis increased by seven percent.
 Sales growth was driven primarily by disciplined pricing across all segments leading to cost recovery and strong demand for pharmaceutical ingredients within the Life Sciences segment.
 Sales growth was partially offset by the impact of COVID-19 policies which impacted demand in China and significant inventory destocking within the distribution channel particularly in China and Europe.
 These global dynamics primarily impacted the company's Personal Care and Specialty Additives segments.